 Curlycup Gumweed is an erect biennial or short-lived perennial growing to 40 inches high on smooth stems that branch at the top.
 It is an introduced, naturalized plant to our area.
 The first year the plant forms a rosette with the stem forming the second year, but some plants may flower the first year.
 Stems are smooth, angled and sometimes reddish.

 The leaves are alternate but of various shapes.
-They can be oblong, linear, lanceolate to ovate, up to 2-1/2 inches long, from 2 to 5x longer than wide and are dotted with resinous glands.
+They can be oblong, linear, lanceolate (broadest below the middle) to ovate, up to 2-1/2 inches long, from 2 to 5x longer than wide and are dotted with resinous glands.
 Surfaces are without hair, leaf margins are usually coarsely toothed but may be entire.
 Middle stem and upper leaves clasp the stem.

 The floral array is composed of branched almost flat-topped clusters (corymbiform arrays) of flower heads at the top of stems.

-Individual flower heads are 1 to over 2 inches wide with 25 to 40 yellow ray florets surrounding a central disk of yellow disk florets.
+Individual flower heads are 1 to over 2 inches wide with 25 to 40 yellow ray florets surrounding a central disc of yellow disc florets.
 The ray florets are pistillate and fertile with rays 1/2 to 9/16 inch long.
 The disc florets can number over 100 and are usually bisexual and fertile, although sometimes only the outer ones are fertile and the inner are functionally staminate only.
-The fertile disc florets have yellow corollas, 5 stamens whose filaments surround a single style.
+The fertile disc florets have tubular yellow corollas, 5 stamens whose filaments surround a single style.
+Both stamens and style are exserted from the corolla throat when the floret opens.
 Beneath the flower head there are 5 to 6 series of phyllaries (Bracts) that are reflexed to spreading with tips looped or hooked.
 These are linear to lanceolate in shape, scaly, and usually very resinous.
 The young flowers and buds are covered with a thick milky exuded substance which has a balsamic smell and a bitter taste.

-Seed: Fertile flowers produce a cypsela, 1.5 to 4.5 mm long, with faces that can vary from smooth to striate to or furrowed.
+Seed: Fertile flowers produce a cypsela (dry achene like seed), 1.5 to 4.5 mm long, with faces that can vary from smooth to striate to furrowed.
 The color varies from white to brown or gray.
 Fluffy pappus falls away early leaving only 2 to 3 awns, 2.5–5.5 mm long.

 Habitat: Curlycup Gumweed is found in disturbed areas, plains, along streams and frequently today along roadsides.
 It accepts all types of soils, moderate moisture to dry, and full sun.
 It is tap-rooted, growing from a short vertical rhizome with extensive deep roots.